 Adipose (fat) tissue and the liver irreversibly convert testosterone into estrogen.
-If testosterone is not integrated to tissues, it is converted into either androsterone or dehydroepiandrosterone in the liver.
-In order to make them more water soluble, these compounds are gluconated or sulfinated.
+If testosterone is not integrated into tissues, it is converted into either androsterone or dehydroepiandrosterone in the liver.
+In order to make them more water-soluble, these compounds are gluconated or sulfonated.
 Finally, they are excreted in urine via the kidneys or in the gut through bile.

 A male patient with cirrhosis (liver failure) will not be able to convert testosterone to its degraded products as fast.
 Peripheral adipose tissue irreversibly converts testosterone into estrogen faster than the liver can clear the built-up testosterone.
 As a result, such a patient will have a lower testosterone level and a higher estrogen level.

 An increased level of estrogen is the reason as to why male patients with cirrhosis and pregnant women both suffer from hypercoagulability and telangiectasia (spider veins).